openshift/enhancements/enhancements/baremetal/upgrade-coreos-deploy-image.md

 ### Risks and Mitigations

-If the HEAD request succeeds but does not result in a valid image, we may report success when in fact we will be unable to boot any hosts with the given image.
-The machine-os-downloader container should do some basic due diligence on the images it downloads.
+If the HEAD request succeeds but does not refer to a valid image, we may report success when in fact we will be unable to boot any hosts with the given image.
+The expected checksum is available in the metadata, so the machine-os-downloader should check it.
+However, if this fails it will block the rollout of Metal³ altogether.

 ## Design Details

 ### Open Questions

-* Will marking the cluster-baremetal-operator as degraded cause an upgrade to be rolled back?
-Is there a better form of alert that will prevent a future major upgrade?
 * Should we try to heuristically infer the URLs at all when they are missing, or just require the user to manually set them?
-* Is it acceptable to require users of disconnected installs to take action on every upgrade?
-Is that better or worse than leaving them with an out-of-date OS to run IPA on (since it will *not* be updated until actually provisioned as a cluster node).

 ### Test Plan

 We will need to test all of the following scenarios:

-* Install with release N
+* Install with release 4.y
-* Upgrade from release N-1 -> N
+* Upgrade from release 4.(y-1) -> 4.y
-* Simulated upgrade from release N -> N+1
+* Simulated upgrade from release 4.y -> 4.y.z

 The simulated upgrade will require modifying the image metadata inside the release payload.